kitric/passguard/README.md

 # PassGuard
-A password manager written in C#.
+An encrypted password manager written in C#.